arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 # Keep your team up to date on production data changes

-It is not uncommon situation when we manipulate production data via Rails console.
-It happens.
+It is not uncommon for Ruby developer to manipulate production data via Rails console.
+Sometimes it is necessary.
 The crucial thing is to leave track of what commands have we issued.
 - Maybe we would be asked to do similar modifications again in the feature.
 - Maybe something would go wrong and we will have to analyze what.
 - Maybe we just want to keep our teammates informed on what is going on.

 There are many more reasons to leave a track.

 <!-- more -->

-In his <a href="https://blog.arkency.com/rails-console-trick-i-had-no-idea-about/">blogpost</a>, Paweł showed how to load helper module with Rails console initialization.
+In his <a href="https://blog.arkency.com/rails-console-trick-i-had-no-idea-about/">blogpost</a>, Paweł showed how to load helper module with Rails console start.
 Today, in a similar way, we will "hack" our console to get Slack notifications of what commands are being called, by whom, and to what purpose.
-Let's prepare `Console` module with `setup` method which:
+Let's prepare `Console` module with a `setup` method which:
 - warns developer about working on non-development data
 - asks for a name
 - sends notification about session's start
 - asks for a purpose of current session
 - sends notification about the purpose if there is any
-- sends notification about commands issued (except the last one which should be `exit`)
+- sends notification about commands issued (except the last one which normally is `exit`)
 - sends notification about session's finish

 ```ruby
 require 'readline'